What are small loans?

 It essentially means that your credit score isn’t the only factor taken into account when your application is being assessed.
 Meaning that lenders may still offer loans to people with bad credit.
-However, credit rating is still an important factor and applicants can’t be guaranteed a small loan if they have bad credit.
+However, credit rating is still an important factor and applicants can’t be guaranteed to receive a loan if they have bad credit.

 Where is the best place to get a small loan?

-If you're looking to borrow a small loan, you may be wondering how to apply.
+If you’re looking to borrow a small loan, you may be wondering how to apply.
 Like most payday loans, there are two ways you can apply, either in person or via an online application.
 Here’s how the application process works.